 - They will agree to stay on risk but your annual premium is increasing from $500 to $1,500 due to the increased exposure.

 The point of the example is to do your due diligence prior to purchasing any property or location, so you know exactly what you are purchasing.

 How do we go about obtaining prior insurance loss history on a location I am considering purchasing?

 If you are purchasing the property from the current homeowner, you will need to obtain a C.L.U.E., Comprehensive Loss Underwriting Exchange, report.
 You can purchase one of these reports from LexisNexis – a data collection company – for $10 to $12 per report.
-This report will provide you with the prior insurance claims filed at the property, the type of claim and approximate total payout.
+This report will provide you with the prior insurance claims filed at the property, the type of claim, and the approximate total payout.

 If you are purchasing the property from another investor, and the property is already being used as an investment property, you need to ask the seller to obtain a Loss Run report from the insurance carrier on risk.
 The seller will have to get this report from their insurance agent or current insurance carrier.
-This typically take two to four days to receive.
-This report shows the same loss information as a C.L.U.E. report does and gives you a great idea of the history at the property and what you can expect moving forward.
+This typically takes two to four days to receive.
+This report shows the same loss information as a C.L.U.E. report does and gives you a great idea of the claims history of the property and what you can expect moving forward.